Lauren Boebert’s narrow victory confirmed by mandatory recount in Colorado’s 3rd Congressional District - NewsBreak

 coloradosun.com

-Colorado is spending unprecedented money on homelessness, but how long will it take to see results?
+Colorado is spending unprecedented money on homelessness.
+How long will it take to see results?

 Colorado has more money than ever to spend on solving homelessness, as well as the most comprehensive data to date about how many people need services.
 Still, the crisis is expected to get worse before it gets better, as the total economic impact of the global pandemic has yet to emerge and the array of solutions now in the works will take years to fully materialize, according to a panel of experts who met Friday in downtown Denver.